Interactive Dashboard Example

 - where attention should go,

-- and what discussion should happen next.
+- and what conversation should happen next.

 It should support judgment.